NickMardon/readME-generator/readMe.md

 ## Description

-The readMe Generator is a node.js application that allows users to generate a readMe.md file by answering a series of command line prompts
+This is a node.js application that allows users to generate readMe.md files by answering a series of command line prompts

 ## Table of Contents